-39.3.5 Committee on Equity, Diversity and Inclusion
+38.3.3 Committee on Equity, Diversity and Inclusion

-The Committee advises the President on initiatives, programs and policies related to diversity on campus and, in particular, recruitment and retention of faculty, staff and students from historically underrepresented groups, curriculum, campus climate, and creation of an inclusive learning and work environment.
-The Committee will advocate for best practices and appropriate policies, especially as they relate to race, ethnicity, age, sexual orientation, gender, socioeconomic status, religion, and physical ability.
-The Committee will monitor campus progress on diversity, make recommendations to the president on goals and policies that reflect diversity, equity, and inclusion, and otherwise work with the President as directed on these issues.
+The Committee focuses on initiatives, programs and policies related to Diversity, Equity, Inclusion, and Belonging (DEI & B) on campus and, in particular, recruitment and retention of faculty, staff and students from historically minoritized groups, curriculum, campus climate, and creation of an inclusive learning and work environment.
+The Committee will advocate for best practices and appropriate policies, especially as they relate to race and ethnicity, national origin, gender identity, gender expression, sex, sexual orientation, ability, socioeconomic status, religion, age, and any identity that holds meaning to our individual community members.
+The Committee will monitor campus progress on diversity, make recommendations to the President on goals and policies that reflect diversity, equity, inclusion and belonging, and otherwise work with the President as directed on these issues.
 The Committee will adopt subcommittees and operating practices as it sees fit.
 It will provide an annual report to the College community by May 1, and will undertake other reports as needed.
-The Senior Advisor for Diversity and Inclusion will serve as CEDI coordinator.
+Dean of Curriculum and Senior Diversity Officer will serve as CEDI coordinator.

 Four faculty members appointed by the President, and one elected faculty member.
-One elected and one appointed salaried employee, one elected and one appointed hourly employee.
-One student appointed by the Vice President of Mission and Student Affairs and one student elected by the Student Government Association.
-Two appointed representatives of the Mission/Student Affairs division, one appointed representative of the Enrollment Management and Communications division, one appointed representative of the Office of Multicultural Student Services, one appointed member representing the Norbertines, one appointed member from the Information Technology area and one member appointed as a Board of Trustees representative.
-The Vice President for Mission and Student Affairs and Dean of Students, the Vice President for Academic Affairs, the Director of Human Resources, and the Senior Advisor for Diversity and Inclusion will serve as ex officio members of the Committee.
+Two elected and two appointed staff employees.
+One student appointed by the Vice President for Student Affairs and one student elected by the Student Government Association.
+Two appointed representatives of the Student Affairs division, one appointed representative of the Enrollment Management and Communications division and one appointed representative of the Office of Multicultural Student Services.
+The Vice President for Student Affairs, the Vice President for Academic Affairs (or designee), President, Title IX and Compliance Coordinator, and the Assistant VP of Human Resources will serve as ex officio members of the Committee.
 Terms are for three years.